The purpose of the School for Champions is to assist you in achieving your dreams.

 Math discoveries

 Some of the mathematical problems Archimedes solved concerned areas and volumes of geometric figures.
-He had to devise a better number system and a new way to determine the formulae for the areas and volumes of spheres, cylinders, parabolas, and other plane and solid figures.
+He had to devise a better number system and a new way to determine the formulas for the areas and volumes of spheres, cylinders, parabolas, and other plane and solid figures.

 Circles and spheres